Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Firm Networks at Competitive Equilibrium

-\subsection{Network and production function}
+\subsection{Network and Production Function}

-Following references \cite{long1983real, acemoglu2012network,bonart2014instabilities}, we model the economy as consisting of $N$ firms that interact with one another and with a single representative household which provides labour and consumes goods.
+Following the descriptions of \cite{long1983real, acemoglu2012network,bonart2014instabilities} and \cite{carvalho_review}, we model the economy as consisting of $N$ firms that interact with one another and with a single representative household which provides labour and consumes goods.
 The economy is described by a ``technology network'', namely a directed graph where each node $i=1,\ldots, N$ represents a firm and where the link $j\rightarrow i$ exists if $i$ uses the good produced by $j$ for its own production.
 The node labelled $i=0$ conventionally represents households.
-Each edge in the graph $i\to j$ carries a ``weight'' that is a measure of the number of $j$ goods needed to make an unit of $i$.
-The production function gives the quantity of goods $\pi_i$ produced by $i$ as a function of input goods and labour (no capital at this stage) and the intrinsic, possibly time dependent, productivity of the firm $z_i$ (i.e. its efficiency in converting a given amount of inputs into outputs).
-The standard CES production function writes~\cite{Arrow1961CES}:
+Each edge in the graph $j\to i$ carries a ``weight'' that is a measure of the number of $j$ goods needed to make an unit of $i$.
+The production function gives the quantity of goods $y_i$ produced by $i$ as a function of input goods and labour (no capital at this stage) and the intrinsic, possibly time dependent, productivity of the firm $z_i$ (i.e. its efficiency in converting a given amount of inputs into outputs).
+We generalise the standard CES production function~\cite{Arrow1961CES} as:\footnote{The standard CES function corresponds to all $J_{ij}$ set to unity.}